HomeServicesHoliday let accounting

 From April 2025 all four are gone.
 Holiday lets are now treated as standard property businesses.
 Mortgage interest is restricted; capital allowances stop accruing (with stranded balances written off via balancing adjustment); pension contribution headroom drops; and CGT on disposal is full residential rates (24% higher rate).

 The transition raises a stack of questions: stranded capital allowances, change of use to a long let, business rates versus council tax classification, and whether to incorporate the holiday-let business before transition.
-We model each path before anything moves.
+Our matched network firms model each path before anything moves.

 No. 02 / What's included